-The question of how the savings were going to be achieved was raised.
-Lancashire County Council had to accept there was a massive deficit which the current administration had to address.
-This meant that every possible option had to be explored to see what savings could be made.
+In relation to how the savings were going to be achieved, all possible options had to be explored to see what savings could be made.
 It was noted that some of the savings were offset by things that did not need policy decisions.
 If they did need policy decisions they would go through the appropriate process and be presented at Cabinet.